 The Solution: There are lots of times we don’t have time to create individual sets of task cards.
 One shortcut is to leave the cards as a page and just throw them into a plastic page protector.
 You can store the pages in a binder.

-Another solution is to use digital task cards-so no printing needed at all.
+Another solution is to use digital task cards-so no printing is needed.
 Just place the link on your classroom website or Google Classroom.
 All of our task cards come with paper, Google Slides and Google Forms versions.

 Too Much Marking or Grading